Xercoy/leap/README.md

 # TODO
+- Remove '.' from being output on errors.
+The bash func originally used program output as the argument to `cd`.
+Outputting `.` on errors prevented it from jumping or printing out errors.

+# IN PROGRESS
+- Implement 'rm' command to remove aliases.
 - Modify the bash function to parse a result.
 This way we can implement `leap list`, `leap remove`, and print out error messages.
-- Invalidate addition of a Place with a duplicate alias

 # DONE

 - Implement `leap list` which will list all of the places you can leap to.
+- Invalidate addition of a Place with a duplicate alias